PCI Compliance: Not a Password Security Guarantee

 Monitor User Passwords

 If you currently don’t have a mechanism in place to check against compromised passwords, an important first step is to find out how big your problem is.
-Use this free password auditing tool to scan Active Directory and find out how many accounts are using compromised passwords.
+Usethis free password auditing tool to scan Active Directory and find out which accounts are using weak or blacklisted passwords.
 Other available insights include:

 - Accounts with expired passwords